One Day Mt. Huashan Mini Group Tour

 16:30 - 18:00 Drive Back to Xi’an

 So far, your Xi’an to Mt.
-Huanshan day tour comes to an end, and we will drive you back to downtown Xi’an.
-On the way, you can shut your eyes for a while to restore energy.
+Huashan day tour has come to an end, and we’ll drive you back to your hotel in downtown Xi’an.
+On the way, shut your eyes for a while to restore energy.
 Hope you had a good time with us!
+If you'd like an additional day to explore Xi’an’s key heritage sites, consider our classic mini group day tour that includes the Terracotta Army Museum, Giant Wild Goose Pagoda, and City Wall.
+Our travel consultants are always ready to tailor a personalized tour to your satisfaction.

-After a laborious day on the mountain, you might want to replenish your energy with some local snacks like Chinese Hamburgers, Biang Biang Noodles and Crumbled Flatbread in Mutton Soup, then we recommend you to check out the Muslim Quarter, the most popular food paradise in Xi’an.
-Then take a leisurely stroll to admire the nearby Bell and Drum Towers, Xi’an’s well-known landmarks, which are especially charming under the light at night.
-Maybe pose for a picture in front of the ancient towers like many visitors do.
+After a laborious day on the mountain, you might want to replenish your energy with some local specialties like Chinese Hamburgers, Biang Biang Noodles, or Crumbled Flatbread in Mutton Soup, then we recommend you to check out the Muslim Quarter, the most popular food paradise in Xi’an.
+Next, take a leisurely stroll to admire the nearby Bell and Drum Towers, Xi’an’s well-known landmarks, which are especially charming under the light at night.
+Pose for a picture in front of the ancient towers like many visitors do.

-After a laborious day on the mountain, you might want to replenish your energy with some local snacks like Chinese Hamburgers, Biang Biang Noodles and Crumbled Flatbread in Mutton Soup, then we recommend you to check out the Muslim Quarter, the most popular food paradise in Xi’an.
-Then take a leisurely stroll to admire the nearby Bell and Drum Towers, Xi’an’s well-known landmarks, which are especially charming under the light at night.
-Maybe pose for a picture in front of the ancient towers like many visitors do.
+After a laborious day on the mountain, you might want to replenish your energy with some local specialties like Chinese Hamburgers, Biang Biang Noodles, or Crumbled Flatbread in Mutton Soup, then we recommend you to check out the Muslim Quarter, the most popular food paradise in Xi’an.
+Next, take a leisurely stroll to admire the nearby Bell and Drum Towers, Xi’an’s well-known landmarks, which are especially charming under the light at night.
+Pose for a picture in front of the ancient towers like many visitors do.

 Price Includes